DevKiDCosmo/Task-Generation/README.md

 - DIFFICULTY: Path to difficulty/translation info (default: translation/difficulty.json)
 - TRANSLATION: Path to translation info (default: translation/translation.json)

+From Version Exr 1.1 onwards.
+The version must be in the exercise register file.
+- Resources like img. etc.: Also resources are now in the exercise register file.
+The version must be in the exercise register file.
+- Correction File for Submisisons: A Seperate folder called `correction`
+- Point table: A Seperate json called `points.json` in the exercise folder.
+The file must be registred in the exercise file.

 # TODOS

 Structure of exercise files